Inflammation: What is it? How can I reduce Inflammation?

 Chronic inflammation can lead to ongoing health struggles.
 If you are wondering how to reduce inflammation, our Springfield clinic can help!
 The good news is, you can take proactive steps to minimize an excess inflammatory response, improving your health and mitigating your risk of neurological disease in the process.
 Foods, lifestyle choices, and supplements with an anti-inflammatory effect can protect you against the life-limiting symptoms of systematic inflammation.

-Here at Sharlin Health & Neurology in Springfield, we recommend an anti-inflammatory diet to treat inflammation.
+Here at Sharlin Health & Neurology near Springfield, we recommend an anti-inflammatory diet to treat inflammation.
 According to a 2015 paper, what you eat (and what you don’t) can slow down the brain’s aging process by 7.5 years and reduce your chances of developing Alzheimer’s.
 The MIND diet , which champions anti-inflammatory foods, was developed by researchers specifically to protect brain health.
 Here are the basics:

 - Eat your vegetables – specifically your green, leafy ones.
 Think veggies like kale, lettuce, and spinach, all of which have demonstrated their ability to slow age-related cognitive decline.